tazama-lf/docs/Product/Archive/Architecture/Security.md

 ## Code

-Tazama platform will be available as an open source code base.
+Tazama system will be available as an open source code base.
 It will be

 - maintained in a public repo
 - you can either update the public repo by creating your own branch and follow a Pull Request / Merge Request process (at a high-level: the code is managed in different git branches and updated based on review)